yao-laboratory/metaSRNA/README.md

 ## About

 MetaSRNA is a unified computational toolkit designed specifically for exploratory small RNA analysis in prokaryotic and microbiome systems.
-It covers the following processes:preprocessing, extraction, mapping to genomes and miRNA databases, quantification, prediction, integration, \
+It covers the following processes: Preprocessing, Extraction, Species Detection, Mapping to genomes and genomes Quatification, Mapping to miRNA database and miRNA database Quatification, Integration, Prediction, Clustering and Simulation.
-clustering and simulation.

-If interested, \
+If interested, in addition to the instructions below, you may also refer to: \
-in addition to the instructions below, you may also refer to: https://github.com/Eilenechou/metaSRNA_manuscripts for the preliminary analysis code associated with the Figures and Tables in this paper.
+https://github.com/Eilenechou/metaSRNA_manuscripts for the preliminary analysis code associated with the figures and tables in this paper. https://zenodo.org/records/17260395 provides the main results generated from all datasets analyzed in this paper.

 ## Requirements